TheGroundZero/openvasreporting/README.md

 # OpenVAS to Report:
-A tool to convert OpenVAS XML reports into Excel files.
+A tool to convert [OpenVAS](http://www.openvas.org/)/Greenbone XML reports into Excel files.

 I forked [OpenVAS2Report](https://github.com/cr0hn/openvas_to_report) since it didn't manage to convert all reports I threw at it and because I wanted to learn how to use Python for working with XML and creating Excel files.
-Also, OpenVAS mixes their own threat levels with the CVSS scoring, the latter of which I prefer to use in my reports.
+Also, OpenVAS mixes their own threat levels with the [CVSS](https://www.first.org/cvss/) scoring, the latter of which I prefer to use in my reports.

 Looking for a fix and providing an actual fix through a pull request would have been too much work, so I chose to fork the repo and try my own thing.